Women in science: Late 20th century to early 21st century

 Nina Byers notes that before 1976, fundamental contributions of women to physics were rarely acknowledged.
 Women worked unpaid or in positions lacking the status they deserved.

 In the early 1980s, Margaret Rossiter presented two concepts for understanding the statistics behind women in science as well as the disadvantages women continued to suffer.
 She coined the terms "hierarchical segregation" and "territorial segregation."
 The former term describes the phenomenon in which the further one goes up the chain of command in the field, the smaller the presence of women.
 The latter describes the phenomenon in which women "cluster in scientific disciplines."

 A recent book titled Athena Unbound provides a life-course analysis (based on interviews and surveys) of women in science from early childhood interest, through university, graduate school and the academic workplace.
-The thesis of this book is that "Women face a special series of gender related barriers to entry and success in scientific careers that persist, despite recent advances".
+The thesis of this book is that "Women face a special series of gender-related barriers to entry and success in scientific careers that persist, despite recent advances".

 The L'Oréal-UNESCO Awards for Women in Science were set up in 1998, with prizes alternating each year between the materials science and life sciences.
 One award is given for each geographical region of Africa and the Middle East, Asia-Pacific, Europe, Latin America and the Caribbean, and North America.
-By 2017, these awards had recognised almost 100 laureates from 30 countries.
+By 2017, these awards had recognized almost 100 laureates from 30 countries.
 Two of the laureates have gone on to win the Nobel Prize, Ada Yonath (2008) and Elizabeth Blackburn (2009).
 Fifteen promising young researchers also receive an International Rising Talent fellowship each year within this programme.

+By the early twenty-first century, the number of women receiving major scientific awards had increased, although women remained underrepresented among Nobel Prize laureates in physics, chemistry, and physiology or medicine.
+Several women scientists received Nobel Prizes in the 2020s, including Emmanuelle Charpentier and Jennifer Doudna, who were awarded the 2020 Nobel Prize in Chemistry for the development of CRISPR gene-editing technology.